Russia’s Ukraine war builds on tactics it used in Syria, experts say

 The conflicts are not the same: In Ukraine, Russia launched a ground invasion and has sustained significant casualties, while in Syria, where Russia intervened in 2015, it mostly offered air support.

-But Russia continues to employs weapons and strategies honed on Syrian cities to deadly effect.
+But Russia continues to employ weapons and strategies honed on Syrian cities to deadly effect.

-Syrians “have the best experience in dealing with the Russian targeting of civilian neighborhoods,” said Farouq Habib, deputy chair of external relations for the Syrian Civil Defense, the volunteer search-and-rescue group known as the White Helmets.
+Syrians “have the best experience in dealing with the Russian targeting of civilian neighborhoods,” said Farouq Habib, deputy chair of external relations for the Syria Civil Defense, the volunteer search-and-rescue group known as the White Helmets.

 Ukrainian officials have warned that Mariupol is “becoming a second Aleppo.”
 Manolis Androulakis, Greece’s consul general in Mariupol who became the last European Union diplomat to leave the city this month, said it will join Aleppo as “part of a list of cities that were completely destroyed by war.”